Te Kooti's War: Buildup of the Ringatū

 Resuming their trek, the Ringatū reached Puketapu a few days later.
 They would remain here for over two months, strengthening the pās fortifications, collecting supplies, and receiving reinforcements.
-The succession of victories over the previous few weeks attracted more recruits to Te Kooti's cause, including Ngāti Kohatu chief Korohina Te Rakiroa and some of his men.
+The succession of victories over the previous few weeks attracted more recruits to Te Kooti's cause, including Ngāti Kōhatu chief Korohina Te Rakiroa and some of his men.

 Across the country in Taranaki meanwhile, government forces had suffered a defeat at the hands of Tītokowaru at Te Ngutu o Te Manu and Whitmore and his men were withdrawn in early September from the East Coast and sent to deal with the threat this presented.
 The government, eager to free further resources for use against Tītokowaru, seized the moment to offer Te Kooti a peace agreement.
 In mid-October Defence Minister Theodore Haultain directed that a message be sent to Te Kooti at Puketapu stating that if the prisoners surrendered themselves and their arms, no further proceedings would be taken against them and land would be found for them to live on.
 Catholic missionary Father Euloge Reignier was chosen to act as the emissary and negotiator, but was prevented from reaching Te Kooti and instead passed the message on via Pai Mārire warriors.
 If Te Kooti did receive the offer, he rejected it, suspicious of the government's intentions and aware that its scouts had reconnoitered Puketapu.

 The Ringatū had increased their numbers with a number of recruits including a rangatira of inland Wairoa, Te Waru Tamatea, a Pai Mārire convert, and Nama, both of Ngāti Kahungunu.
 With them came about 50 of their men.
 Te Kooti solicited for more followers to support his movement, dispatching messengers to tribes at Ōpōtiki and Taupō as well as the much closer Tūhoe, in the Urewera.
 As a result, about 30 Tūhoe warriors joined the Ringatū at Puketapu.
 This increased the number of fighting men in the Ringatū to around 250, but several still lacked firearms.
 Te Kooti pondered his next move, a trek into the Waikato region.
 Accordingly he sought Tāwhiao's assent to enter the King Country and also asked Tūhoe chiefs permission to enter their land.
 While Tūhoe deferred their decision, Tāwhiao sent an outright rejection, warning the Ringatū would be repelled if they encroached on his territory.